kentcb/kentcb.github.io/_posts/2012-12-24-wpf-splash-screens.md

 However, doing so presents another issue.
 Other windows within our application can obstruct the splash screen.
 As we discovered in the last section, this is why WPF’s `SplashScreen` calls [`SetActiveWindow`](http://msdn.microsoft.com/en-gb/library/windows/desktop/ms646311(v=vs.85).aspx).
 But `SetActiveWindow`‘s primary purpose is to activate a window – bringing the window to the top of the stack is just a side-effect of that.
 We would like to bring our splash to the top of the window stack without activating it.
 Moreover, we need to ensure it remains at the top of the stack regardless of how many application windows happens to come (and maybe even go) during the time the splash is on-screen or fading away.

-The first issue can be addressed by using [`SetWindowPos`](http://msdn.microsoft.com/en-gb/library/windows/desktop/ms633545(v=vs.85).aspx) instead of SetActiveWindow.
+The first issue can be addressed by using [`SetWindowPos`](http://msdn.microsoft.com/en-gb/library/windows/desktop/ms633545(v=vs.85).aspx) instead of `SetActiveWindow`.
 It allows us to pull a window in our application to the top of the stack without activating it.

 The second issue – ensuring our splash stays on top even as application windows come and go – is trickier.
 I considered many approaches, including setting the splash window to be a child of the application window (but what if there are multiple application windows?), detecting the activation of new windows so I can call `SetActiveWindow` again on the splash, and hooking into message queues.